birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

 > * Oxytocin drip/syntocinon
 > * Episiotomy
 >
-> If the outcome is not immediately after birth, whether you focus on **subsquent treatments** with examples like:
-> * Magnesium sulfate and cooling for infants with HIE
+> If the outcome is not immediately after birth, whether you focus on **subsequent treatments** - for example, magnesium sulfate and cooling for infants with HIE.

 ### Focus

 Choice of **treatment** and **outcome** are ultimately both about defining the focus of the project.
 Examples:
+> * Comparing outcomes from labours with similar characteristics except that there was an **earlier or later** decision to do a caesarean
 > * Identifying infants who **did not receive caesareans** but who would have benefited
 > * Reducing risk of **unecessary caesarean** sections - with inherent maternal complications like infection, bleeding and bladder damage.
 > * Identifying women in whom **forceps or ventouse deliveries would be unsuccessful** and reduce the risk of traumatic assisted vaginal deliveries which lead to adverse neonatal outcomes